 While the Fire Spark IS a knife designed with tactical purposes in mind first and foremost, nothing is stopping it from also potentially serving as a relatively simple yet super effective EDC.

 All things considered, this is a serious knife suitable for anyone who wants a high-quality tactical folder with a large blade, fast deployment and lots of practicality.
-Keep in mind, however, that this is not a beginner’s knife.
-I’ll elaborate more on that in a bit.

 Being a military and law enforcement style knife, I had high expectations for this thing right off the bat.
 I was determined to break this knife down and demonstrate that its perceived value couldn’t have been as high as everyone thought.
 Surprisingly, it held in there every inch of the way.